 Another factor which causes fluctuations in the prices of fixed income securities is the supply and demand for similarly rated securities.
 In addition, the prices of fixed income securities fluctuate in response to the general level of interest rates.
-Fluctuations in the prices of portfolio securities subsequent to their acquisition will not affect cash income from such securities but will be reflected in a Fund's NAV.
+Fluctuations in the prices of portfolio securities subsequent to their acquisition will not affect cash income from such securities but will be reflected in each Fund's net asset value ("NAV").